mlempp/Project_PeopleAnalytics/README.md

 NumCompaniesWorked          : In how many companies the employee worked before.

-Over18                      : If the employee is over 18 yeary old.
+Over18                      : If the employee is over 18 years old.

-OverTime                    : If the employee does overhours.
+OverTime                    : If the employee does over hours.

 PercentSalaryHike           : The percentage of the last raise.

 PerformanceRating           : The performance rating of the employee.
 (1 'Low', 2 'Good', 3 'Excellent', 4 'Outstanding')

 RelationshipSatisfaction    : The employee satisfaction with the private relationship.
 (1 'Low', 2 'Medium', 3 'High', 4 'Very High')